evenstensberg/lillemo/README.md

 ***
 ##Example
 ***
 As a great side-effect of plain-javascript, you can use Lillemo with any library using JavaScript.
 Here is an example of one of our methods, `findDepth`.
-If you want to see more examples, where we use our core functionalities, [check it out]()!
+If you want to see more examples, where we use our core functionalities, check out the API documentation!
 ***
 ```js
 import React from 'react'